ejosymart/sizeMat/README.md

 Examples
 --------

-This is a basic example which shows you how to estimate Morphometric and Gonadal Size at Sexual Maturity:
+This is a basic example which shows you how to estimate Size at Morphometric and Gonad Maturity:

-1. Morphometric Size at Sexual Maturity
+1. Size at Morphometric Maturity

 ``` r
 data(crabdata)